Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Introduction

-Globally, countries are advancing the adoption of Gen-AI watermarking through specific regulations.
-China mandates watermarking of AIGC to ensure traceability and supervision \cite{cac2025labeling}.
-The European Union, through the Artificial Intelligence Act \cite{EUAIAct2024}, has established comprehensive transparency requirements, including machine-readable watermarks to protect user rights and facilitate AIGC detection.
-The United States has adopted a hybrid approach, combining executive orders \cite{whitehouse2023executive}, guidelines from the National Institute of Standards and Technology \cite{NIST}, and voluntary industry standards to encourage the implementation of watermarks.
-Despite these differences in criteria, these regions are aligned in recognizing Gen-AI watermarking as a critical tool for addressing misinformation, protecting IP, and enhancing digital trust, collectively driving its global adoption and standardization.
+Many countries are advancing the adoption of GenAI watermarking through emerging regulatory frameworks.
+China mandates watermarking of AIGC to ensure traceability and regulatory supervision~\cite{cac2025labeling}.
+The European Union, through the Artificial Intelligence Act~\cite{EUAIAct2024}, has established comprehensive transparency requirements, including the use of machine-readable watermarks to safeguard user rights and facilitate AIGC detection.
+The United States has adopted a hybrid approach, combining executive orders~\cite{whitehouse2023executive}, guidelines from the National Institute of Standards and Technology~\cite{NIST}, and voluntary industry standards to promote the implementation of watermarking technologies.
+Despite variations in regulatory emphasis and enforcement mechanisms, these jurisdictions converge on the recognition of GenAI watermarking as a critical instrument for combating misinformation, protecting IP, and strengthening digital trust, collectively driving its global adoption and standardization.

-Additionally, Gen-AI watermarking is also rapidly advancing within the industry.
-Google has promoted a proactive approach named SynthID \cite{synthid2025}, embedding watermarks directly during generation to build a trustworthy AI and position itself as a de facto standard-setter through selective open-sourcing.
-Similarly, OpenAI supports the C2PA standard \cite{C2PA} and proposes adding encrypted metadata to generated images to enable interoperable provenance verification.
-Meta focuses on platform-scale labeling across services \cite{meta}, combining visible and invisible watermarks while leveraging C2PA labels to drive ecosystem adoption.
+In parallel with regulatory efforts, major technology companies are rapidly advancing GenAI watermarking solutions.
+Google has introduced SynthID~\cite{synthid2025}, a proactive in-generation watermarking framework that embeds imperceptible identifiers directly during content creation.
+This initiative not only promotes trustworthy AI but also positions Google as a de facto standard-setter through selective open-sourcing.
+OpenAI, in turn, supports the C2PA standard~\cite{C2PA} and advocates for the inclusion of encrypted metadata within generated images to enable interoperable provenance verification.
+Meta emphasizes platform-wide transparency by integrating both visible and invisible watermarks across its services~\cite{meta}, while leveraging C2PA-compliant labels to encourage broader ecosystem adoption.